 I have access to a laptop to process the paperwork and I am given a company smartphone for the day-to-day tasks.
 Personally, in my role I use the smartphone more than the laptop, as I often need it for emails, calls/texts and for the ‘before & after’ photos – it really makes my job very stress-free.

 For example, I get as excited as the Resident when I see their kitchens being fitted and completed.
 I am always pleased when the Residents thank me for bearing with them, because I understand how they feel when works are going on in their property.
-So I can definitely say that what excites me the most is seeing the big smile on the Residents’ face once the see the end result
+So I can definitely say that what excites me the most is seeing the big smile on the Residents’ face once they see the end result.

-What is the hardest part of it?
+What is challenging about it?

 I would say that the most challenging aspect of being a RLO is dealing with complicated Residents: particularly trying to convince them of how their kitchens will look like once it is finished.